Aatamte/PyCxsim/README.md

 See the [Documentation](https://Aatamte.github.io/PyCxsim/).

-## Note

-PyCxsim is still under active development.

 ## Overview

-PyCxsim is a framework designed to simulate interactions between _agents_ and _artifacts_ within a defined environment.
-The terminology is inspired by the framework for Complex Adaptive Systems (CAS) and Reinforcement Learning (RL).
+PyCxsim is a framework to simulate computational agents in a confined environment.

 # Quickstart